bcdatavis/crd-shelter-beds/proposed_future_state.md

 # Current State vs. Proposed Future State

-The following tables compare the total number of shelter beds in the CRD using today's geographically imbalanced approach, vs a proposed future state using proportional bed counts per municipality.
+The following tables compare the total number of shelter beds in the CRD using today's geographically imbalanced approach vs. a proposed future state using proportional bed counts per municipality.

 ## 1. Current State (sorted by population):